In another blog article we discuss why we recommend using a dedicated “backup user account” to connect BackupAssist 365 to Microsoft 365 / Office 365.

 4. Confirm the settings as shown

-Your username and password are stored securely encrypted on disk.
+You authenticate to Office 365 via a web browser.
+This is known as oAuth authentication.
+After you have logged in, an oAuth token is stored within BackupAssist 365 task, stored securely encrypted on disk.
 These credentials are never included in any diagnostics file that you send to our technical support department.